-Describes how the XNA Game Studio Content Pipeline lets you build art assets into your game automatically from the file formats in which they are maintained.
+The XNA Game Studio Express Content Pipeline lets you build art assets into your game automatically from whatever file formats they are being maintained in.

 The Content Pipeline is designed to help you include such art assets in your game easily and automatically.
-For example, an artist working on a car model can add the resulting file to the XNA Game Studio game project, assign the model a name, and choose an importer and content processor for it.
-Then a developer who wants to make the car drive can load it, by name, using a call to ContentManager.Load.
-This simple flow enables the artist to focus on creating assets and the developer to focus on using them, without either having to spend time worrying about content transformation.
+An artist working on a a car model can add the resulting file to the XNA Game Studio Express game project, assign the model a name, and choose an importer and content processor for it.
+Then, a developer who wants to make the car drive can load it by name using a call to ContentManager.Load.
+This simple flow lets the artist focus on creating assets and the developer focus on using them, without either having to spend time worrying about content transformation.

 Purpose of the Content Pipeline

 The XNA Framework Content Pipeline is designed to:

 - Let game artists use the digital content creation (DCC) tools of their choice.